janosch79/fl2k_am_multi_noGUI/README.md

 Goal:
 -lower CPU load by resigning any form of GUI elements in the gnu radio companion.
--content feed by using web life streams adaped by ffmpg submitted netcat via UDP -motivated by this thread-> https://radio-bastler.de/forum/showthread.php?tid=12946&page=11
+-content feed by using web life streams adaped by ffmpeg submitted netcat via UDP -motivated by this thread-> https://radio-bastler.de/forum/showthread.php?tid=12946&page=11